 The choir was formed in 1991 by Malcolm Archer.
 The choir now enjoys a busy schedule of concerts and events under the direction of David Ogden, who was appointed Director of Music in 2000.

 As a registered charity, City of Bristol Choir provides bursaries for four or five young people annually and, where necessary, subsidises orchestral concerts to help keep ticket prices low.
-Concessionary rate tickets are also available for all concerts.

-St Alban's Church, Bristol
+St Alban's Church, Westbury Park

 Reserve tickets from City of Bristol Choir ticket line on 01454 778477 or buy online